mergebase/contains-oss/README.md

 ```
 java -jar contains-oss-2022.02.23.jar <path-to-analyze>
 ```

+## Requirements

+Requires at least Java 8.

+Because `contains-oss` unzips Jars completely into memory before analyzing, it requires around twice as much RAM (Java Heap) as the largest Jar or Zip file you plan to analyze.

+## Sample Output

 contains-oss is quite powerful and will recursively scan any supplied paths aggressively, including zip-files-inside-zip-files-inside-zip-files, etc.